insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 ---

-## 🛑 The Problem: "Gate Lag"
+🛑 The Problem: "Gate Lag"

-After years of long-haul trucking in American Truck Simulator, we know that immersion is everything.
-Nothing kills the flow of a delivery faster than "gate lag"—that frustrating moment when you are at the yard threshold, waiting for a barrier to crawl open while your multi-ton rig is already stalled out.
+For long-haul truckers across American Truck Simulator, immersion is everything.
+Nothing shatters the flow of a meticulous delivery faster than "gate lag"—that frustrating hitch at the yard threshold where you wait for a sluggish barrier to crawl open while your multi-ton rig idles out.

-## ✅ The Solution: Smart Gates & Safety Buffers
+✅ The Solution: Smart Gates & Safety Buffers
 SGSB is the definitive logic overhaul for gate operations.
 We have stripped away the inconsistent, immersion-breaking triggers of the base game and replaced them with a standardized, high-performance logic set.
-Whether you are hauling heavy cargo into a Phoenix warehouse or navigating a tight depot in the Midwest, your gates will now respond with the reliable precision a professional driver expects.
+Whether you are backing into a Phoenix warehouse or navigating a tight depot in the Midwest, your gates now respond with the reliable precision a professional driver demands.

-### 🚛 Native Dynamic Parking System (New in v4.1)
+🚛 Advanced Dynamic Parking System
-7% Global Density Bump:** Subtly populates empty background lots, depots, and scenic turnouts without model spam.
-Broadened Time Windows:** Completely eliminates the "mass-extinction" pop-in effect.
-Vehicles now "bleed over" during dawn and dusk.
-Truck stops stay packed at night, and lots don't magically empty at sunrise.
+Immerse yourself in a living roadside ecosystem.
+Version 4.2 introduces a massive expansion across 39 granular industrial, commercial, and rural sectors:
+    Context-Aware Spawning: Lots reflect their local environment—populating grain co-ops with farm pickups and classic sedans, marine ramps with trailer-towing haulers, and oilfields with heavy-duty service rigs.
+    Hybrid Temporal Scheduling: Banishes the "mass-extinction" pop-in effect.
+Personal vehicles utilize controlled dawn and dusk bleed-over, while commercial and industrial fleets use strict deterministic shift separation.
-Municipal Night Shift:** City sweepers and garbage trucks now realistically own the graveyard shift, dominating the overnight hours and clearing out by day.
+    Operational Graveyard Shifts: Municipal fleets—including street sweepers and garbage trucks—truly own the overnight hours before clearing out for daytime traffic.
+    Optimized VRAM Performance: Industrial yards and truck stops are densely populated without frame-rate hits, leveraging forced low-poly background rendering (low_poly_only: true).
+    Precise Physical Alignment: Unattached yard trailers and heavy wreckers utilize strict rear_align: true protocols, ensuring assets lock securely onto pads without floating.

-### ⚖️ Weigh Station Flow Control (New in v4.1.4)
+⚖️ Weigh Station Flow Control
-Scale house checks have been dropped from the frustrating base-game default (60%) down to a highly realistic **20% check probability** for smoother long-haul pacing.
+Scale house checks have been reduced from the frustrating base-game default (60%) down to a realistic 20% check probability, ensuring smooth, uninterrupted pacing for your long-haul runs.

 ---

 ## 📊 Official Release Information
-* **Current Version:** v4.1.4-82326 (Midnight Train) (Stable)
+* **Current Version:** v4.2-82826 (Midnight Train) (Stable)
 * **Official Launch Date (v1.0):** Tuesday, July 14, 2026
-* **ATS Compatibility:** v1.60.* branch (Until SCS breaks the core gate code)
+* **ATS Compatibility:** v1.60.* branch (Until SCS breaks the core gate code and parked vehicles)
 * **Development Environment:** Ubuntu 26.04 LTS via Linux
 * **Architecture:** Pure definition-only (.sii) layout